Illicit drug use in Australia: Policing and other activities

 On 19 September 2018 Attorney General of Western Australia, John Quigley instructed former Chief Justice Wayne Martin to conduct a review of the Criminal Property Confiscation Act including to "identify unintended consequences and anomalies in the operation of the Act and examination of whether the Act contains adequate safeguards to avoid undue hardship, unfairness or injustice to respondents and third parties."
-On the 8th of May 2019 Mr Martin AC QC published a report concluding that "the Act should be repealed and re-written".
+On 8 May 2019 Mr Martin AC QC published a report concluding that "the Act should be repealed and re-written".
 In the report Mr Martin stated that, "the Act is largely unconcerned with whether confiscation is fair or just" and "has the undeniable potential to inflict injustice, and to operate arbitrarily and unfairly".

 In December 2020 following an investigation, the NSW Law Enforcement Conduct Commission (LECC) reported that strip searches conducted by NSW police were routinely unlawful.

 In November 2021, Slater and Gordon and Redfern Legal Centre announced a potential class action against NSW Police following a number of unlawful strip searches performed at music festival Splendour in the Grass.
 In July 2022, Slater and Gordon and Redfern Legal Centre filed the class action lawsuit in the Supreme Court of New South Wales.